computational-psychology/computational-psychology-www/content/pages/index.rst

 Carolin Brunn sucessfully defended her Bachelor thesis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We congratulate Carolin Brunn!!
-She successfully defended her Bachelor thesis on `The Crispening Effect: An Artefact of a Method or a Feature of the visual System <files/theses/BachelorThesis_CarolinBrunn_2021.pdf>`_ and moves on to her master studies in Computer Science and to teaching computing to students https://byte-challenge.de
+She successfully defended her Bachelor thesis on `The Crispening Effect: An Artefact of a Method or a Feature of the visual System <files/theses/BachelorThesis_CarolinBrunn_2021.pdf>`_ and moves on to her Master studies in Computer Science and to teaching computing to students https://byte-challenge.de

 ----